Podcast: Download

 Then, the steps are simple:

 For an extra boost, read biographies about musicians.
 Go through their music in historical order.
-Read critics about them during their era.
+Read the assessments of professional critics about them during their era.

 This simple act contextualizes the music and exercises your brain’s unique ability to make connections and expand with new learning.